All That You Need to Know About Static Caravan Insurance

 Whilst there are similarities with home insurance, there are usually some very definite differences, too.

 Water is generally required to be switched off over the winter months and any equipment drained.
 Otherwise, there should be evidence of heating being left on to ensure pipes do not freeze.
 You will likely be asked about what precautions you have taken, so think about how you could protect your property.

-Any accidental damaged caused by tenants if you let your caravan is not likely to be covered, so be prepared to use their deposit.
+Any accidental damage caused by tenants if you let your caravan is not likely to be covered, so be prepared to use their deposit.
 Similarly, damage caused by pets will not be covered either - nor will vermin or infestations.
 You need to make sure the static caravan policy you take out covers all of your needs and also that you meet their requirements during the off-season.

 Costs for resiting will vary from one park to the next and might be higher if you have a larger unit.
 The park manager should be able to give you an idea of what the costs are likely to be to ensure you gain adequate cover.

 You will want to be insured for a sum that would allow you to replace everything if the worst were to happen, so as well as the resiting costs, think about what it would cost you to replace everything in the caravan if you had to start again from scratch.
 As with your main residence, contents is important to cover.